herbiebradley/herbiebradley.github.io/about.md

 # About
 <!-- {% marginfigure_left 'mn-id-whatever' 'assets/img/portrait_photo.jpg' 'Herbie Bradley<br>Test' %} -->
+I work on open problems in artificial general intelligence.

-I work at the UK AI Safety Institute, on research to support AI governance and evaluations for advanced AI systems.
+Formerly, I worked at the UK AI Safety Institute (and the Frontier AI Taskforce) in the UK Government, helping to build the team, advise on AI policy, organize the Bletchley AI Safety Summit, and conduct research on evaluations for advanced AI systems.

-I am also a 3rd year PhD student at the University of Cambridge in the [Cambridge Applied Machine Learning Lab](https://caml-lab.com/), Department of Engineering with the [AI4ER PhD programme][ai4er].
+I'm also a final year PhD student at the University of Cambridge in the Department of Engineering, working on problems around synthetic data and large language models.

 Throughout 2022 and 2023 I was a researcher at [EleutherAI](https://www.eleuther.ai/) & [CarperAI](http://carper.ai/) working on large language models, including the design and development of [OpenELM](https://github.com/CarperAI/OpenELM), a framework for the generation of diverse and high-quality synthetic data with LLMs.